haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: TXN.deflog(TXN, msg)

-  Sends a log line with the default loglevel for the proxy ssociated with the transaction.
+  Sends a log line with the default loglevel for the proxy associated with the transaction.

   :param class_txn txn: The class txn object containing the data.